WaestaCode/WaestaCode/README.md

 ---

 ### 🕵️ ABOUT MY WORK
-- ⚙️ Specializing in **Reverse Engineering** and understanding how systems operate under the hood.
+- ⚙️ Specializing in **Reverse Engineering** and analyzing software architectures.
-- 🚗 Actively developing custom projects, modifications, and advanced tools for **GTA 5**.
+- 🚗 Actively developing custom software, scripts, and advanced projects for **GTA 5**.
-- 🛠️ Passionate about memory manipulation, bypassing limits, and low-level development.
+- 🛠️ Passionate about creating efficient code, game server infrastructures, and backend logic.
 - 💡 "If it can be built, it can be taken apart and improved."

 ---